-Have you ever wondering how the first vitamins were discovered?
-People have been consumer food for thousands of years for their medicinal benefits, but who discovered the vitamin properties in these foods?
+Have you ever wondered how the first vitamins were discovered?
+People have been consuming food for thousands of years for their medicinal benefits.
+But, who discovered the vitamin properties in these foods?

-Pinpointed only one responsible person is tricky, but in the early 20th, Casimir Funk set out to study human nutrition and its effect on health.
-He studied an epidemic called beriberi, a disease we now know as a thiamine deficiency.
+Pinpointing only one responsible person is tricky.
+In the early 20th century, Casimir Funk set out to study human nutrition and its effect on health.
+He often studied an epidemic called beriberi.
+For example, a disease we now know as a thiamine deficiency.
 This disease was quite significant in its spread in Asia.
-Funk read an article by a scholar named Christiaan Eijkman, who named brown rice consumption as the deciding factor between those who fell ill to beriberi and those who did not.
+Funk read an article by a scholar named Christiaan Eijkman.
+Mr. Eijkman named brown rice consumption as the deciding factor between those who fell ill to beriberi and those who did not.

 Rice in Japan

 This disease had been subject to much research in countries in Aisa.
 In Japan, the royalty ate only white rice because it was seen as a sign of prominence.
 The difference between brown and white rice is the hulling process.
-When rice is picked, it is first brown rice, and through a process the harder outer shell, where most of the rice’s nutritional benefit including thiamine, is housed.
+When rice is picked, it is first brown rice.
+Then, through a process, the harder outer shell is removed.
+This is where most of the rice’s nutritional benefit is housed.
+For example, thiamine.
 The hulled white rice lacks these essential nutrients that nobility could not find elsewhere.